top of page

 Shingles

-The Shingles vaccine called Vaccine Zostavax is funded for people who are 65 years old.
+The Shingles vaccine called Shingrix is funded for people who are 65 years old.
 Shingles is a painful rash caused by the varicella-zoster virus and is more common in older adults.

 For more information visit The Immunisation Advisory Centre